Table of Contents

 How to Determine Pool Heat Pump Efficiency

 The coefficient of performance (COP) measures the energy efficiency of any device that transfers heat, including pool heat pumps.
-The greater the COP factor, the more efficient your heat pump pool heater will be and the less it will cost to operate over a lower COP number.
+The greater the COP factor, the more efficient your heat pump pool heater will be, and the less it will cost to operate.
 All heaters are compared to resistance heating, the standard of passing water over red-hot coils, which has a constant COP of 1.
 Most heat pump pool heaters have a COP of about 5 to 6, which means an efficiency rating of 500% to 600%.

 Pool Heat Pump Costs and Savings

-The Department of Energy has a table to show pool owners the cost and savings of a pool heat pump over a gas pool heater by location.
-For example, the cost to maintain a pool temperature of 80° in New York from May 1st to Sep 30th is averaged to be about $1,300 for the season.
+The Department of Energy has a table showing, by location, the costs and savings of a pool heat pump compared to a gas pool heater.
+For example, the cost to maintain a pool temperature of 80° in New York from May 1st to Sep 30th averages about $1,300 for the season.
 Using a pool heat pump with a COP of 5, the savings over a gas heater could be up to $800 per year.

 Heat Pump Pool Heater Installation and Maintenance

-The Swimming Pool Store in Connecticut provides pool heater installations and offers a professional pool heater consultation to ensure that you install the right type of heater for your pool.
-We examine all of the important factors and help to calculate your total costs and savings over other pool heating technologies.
+The Swimming Pool Store in Connecticut provides pool heater installations and offers a professional consultation to ensure you install the correct type of heater for your pool.
+We examine all the essential factors and help calculate your total costs and savings compared to other pool heating technologies.
 The right type of pool heater for your swimming pool depends on the factors listed above, as well as the amount of sun exposure, whether or not you use a solar cover, and how quickly you wish to heat your pool.

 To learn more about the different types of pool heaters, the technology, cost-efficiency, and pros and cons of each type, check out our FREE Guide:

 The Swimming Pool Store has been providing friendly, professional pool services for more than 50 years.
-We offer a large pool store with everything you need to keep your pool clean, chemically balanced, and of course, lots of fun and relaxation.
-Contact us with any questions and schedule your pool heater consultation today to earn more about energy-efficient pool heat pumps.
+We offer a large pool store with everything you need to keep your pool clean and chemically balanced, and, of course, lots of fun and relaxation.
+Contact us with any questions and schedule your pool heater consultation today to learn more about energy-efficient pool heat pumps.